-If a STA auto-generates a network profile for an SSID (e.g., when the STA displays a list of discovered SSIDs and the user selects one of the SSIDs for the first time), and one or more discovered BSSs with the selected SSID advertise a PSK or SAE AKM, by default it should configure the network profile in WPA3-Personal Transition Mode (Section 2.3).
+If a STA auto-generates a Network Profile for an SSID (e.g., when the STA displays a list of discovered SSIDs and the user selects one of the SSIDs for the first time), and one or more discovered BSSs with the selected SSID advertise a PSK or SAE AKM, by default it should configure the Network Profile in WPA3-Personal Transition Mode (Section 2.3).

-NOTE: WPA3-Personal Transition Mode does not permit use of WEP or TKIP.
-If the STA might need to enable WEP or TKIP in the network (e.g., if any of the BSSs in the network are configured in WPA/WPA2-Personal Mixed Mode, which uses TKIP group cipher), the network profile might need to be modified to additionally enable WEP and/or TKIP.
+NOTE: WPA3-Personal Transition Mode does not permit use of TKIP due to known weaknesses.
+If the STA might need to enable TKIP in the network (e.g., if any of the BSSs in the network are configured in WPA/WPA2-Personal Mixed Mode, which uses TKIP group cipher), the Network Profile might additionally enable TKIP.

-If the STA supports SAE-PK and the password is in the correct form, by default the network profile should be configured in WPA3-Personal SAE-PK Transition Mode (Section 2.5).
+If the STA supports SAE-PK and the password is in the correct form, by default the Network Profile should be configured in WPA3-Personal SAE-PK Transition Mode (Section 2.6).